Previous dayApril 25, 2026Next day

 8.3 km---✓ ReviewedUSGS →

-On April 25, 2026 at 19:54 UTC, a magnitude 2.0 earthquake struck 38 km S of False Pass, Alaska.
+On April 25, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 38 km S of False Pass, Alaska at 19:54 UTC.
 This event falls inside the aftershock decay of a nearby magnitude 2.5 earthquake that occurred about 3 hours earlier.
-The hypocenter lay at 8.3 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 8.3 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 54.516°N, -163.507°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25